How To Catch Any Fish

 White Seabass Lures

 All of my lure-caught White Seabass have been caught on large Krocodile spoons in silver or mackerel color.
 I just cast out to where bait is breaking and let it sink below the bait and then start a straight steady retrieve.
 However, that technique is much more popular in Baja than in So Cal and I have never tried it or seen it tried in Southern California.
 Most So Cal White Seabass are caught on bait.
+Sometimes they bite a white jig, which people usually tip with a whole squid or two.

 White Seabass Baits